lizadaly/windrift-starter/README.md

 .section-enter, .section-appear

-/* Applied when removing new sections */ .section-leave
+/* Applied when removing new sections */
+.section-exit
 ```

-This is provided straight out of the [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) add-on to React itself.
+This is provided straight out of the [ReactTransitionGroup](https://github.com/reactjs/react-transition-group) add-on to React.

 This is the CSS that was used in [Stone Harbor](https://stoneharborgame.com/), as a reference: